Colonials Beat Fordham, Fall to Brown

 Colonials Down Washington and Jefferson, 15-6, to Clinch Automatic Bid to CWPA Championship

-Colonials to Face Johns Hopkins for Fifth Place on Sunday
+Colonials to Face Washington and Jefferson for Fifth Place on Sunday

 In 2013, Coach Reed guided the Colonials to their first top-20 ranking since the 2008 preseason poll, climbing as high as No. 17 on Oct.
 2.